 Beech Grove Primary School

-Spring Term 2025
+Summer Term 2025

 Head Teacher Message

-I continue to be amazed and am so proud of them all and the way they have started back this Autumn term.
-The children’s continued resilience and adaptability is absolutely outstanding.
+As Head teacher of your school, I continue to be so proud of all of the children and the way they have started back since returning from the Christmas break.
+Their resilience and adaptability remain outstanding.

-As always, our teachers have lots of interesting activities planned for this term and hope that you will enjoy hearing what children have been working on at consultation meetings, and will support them with their homework and reading outside of school.
-READING is the key to EVERYTHING and unlocking the children’s true potential!
-Please, please, please x10000000 encourage them as much as you can with their reading at home.
-It really is greatly appreciated by all staff.
+Our teachers have lots of interesting activities planned for this term and hope that you will enjoy hearing what children have been working on at consultation meetings/phone conversations, and will support them with their homework and reading outside of school.

 John Dixon